-Khon Kaen University (KKU) hosted the Ambassador of the People’s Republic of China to Thailand and the Chinese Consul-General in Khon Kaen Province for discussions on developing collaboration in education, research, innovation, and personnel exchange between KKU and leading Chinese institutions, aiming to elevate the Thai–Chinese friendship to a strategic level.
+Khon Kaen University (KKU) hosted the Ambassador of the People’s Republic of China to Thailand and the Chinese Consul-General in Khon Kaen Province for discussions on strengthening collaboration in education, research, innovation, and personnel exchange between KKU and leading Chinese institutions, with the aim of elevating Thai–Chinese relations in higher education and research to a strategic level.

 On 11 December 2025, Khon Kaen University, led by Assoc.
 Prof. Charnchai Panthongviriyakul, M.D., President of Khon Kaen University, along with Assoc.
 Prof. Nawarat Wara-aswapati, D.D.S., D.M.Sc., Vice President for International Affairs, and Asst.
 Prof. Acharawan Topark-Ngarm, Ph.D., Assistant to the President for International Affairs, and executives from 17 faculties and colleges, formally welcomed His Excellency H.E.
 Mr. Zhang Jianwei, Ambassador Extraordinary and Plenipotentiary of the People’s Republic of China to the Kingdom of Thailand, and Her Excellency Ms. Liu Hongmei, Consul-General of the People’s Republic of China in Khon Kaen.